Make 420 a national Canadian holiday.

 If I can state my main reason for being so pro-weed, I simply see it as a life enhancer.
 A lot of us sleep walk through our waking lives, and weed simply heightens our senses, to notice things we often take for granted.
 Nature is so much more beautiful while high, food tastes so much better, your favorite music sounds even more awesome, with the brain picking up little nuances that a sober mind failed to notice, art work is trippy to stare at, Imax documentaries are mind blowing, but most of all, pot opens our minds and fills us with peace and relaxation; in other words, chillin out is a wonderful thing.
 Whether marijuana is used for medicinal purposes or recreational, many of our lives are better as a result of this plant, so let’s be the first country to celebrate it in all its glory.

-The Ching of Comedy needs your help with “Justin Trudeau: Make 420 a national Canadian holiday.”.
-Join The Ching and 29 supporters today.
+Jeff Ching needs your help with “Justin Trudeau: Make 420 a national Canadian holiday.”.
+Join Jeff and 29 supporters today.